xqjlu/xqjlu.github.io/_pages/research.md

   * Real-space pseudopotential method
     * (o) High accuracy
     * (o) No need to introduce additional algorithms for final-state calculaton, good numerical stability
-    * (o) Using non-self-consistent hybrid functional to refine the total energy, high efficiency and accuaracy
+    * (o) Using non-self-consistent hybrid functional to refine the total energy at a low computational cost
     * (o) Core-hole atom and state can be specially and easily selected
     * (o) non-periodic boundary condtions for charged final-state calculation
     * (o) High computational efficiency for large-scale systems